University of Minnesota Procedure

 The PI is responsible for identifying actual and potential program income at the proposal stage.
 Any external or internal sale that results from a sponsored activity is likely to be program income.
 If the activity will be partly or fully supported by sponsored funds, it is program income.
 It is appropriate to discuss first with Sponsored Projects Administration (SPA) and, if necessary, the sponsor, whether funded activities might generate program income.

-- The PI answers 'yes' to question on proposal routing form (PRF) regarding program income.
+2. The PI answers 'yes' to the question on the MN-GEMS Funding Proposal (FP) regarding program income.

-If the PI believes that program income will be generated during the project, they must answer "yes" to the related question on the PRF.
+If the PI believes that program income will be generated during the project, they must answer "yes" to the related question on the FP.

 Some proposal applications provide a separate section for outlining anticipated program income.
 If this information is required, the PI must provide it.

-- The department head, dean, and SPA grants administrator (GA) ensure that program income in proposal is correctly identified on the PRF.
+4. The department head, dean, and SPA grants and contracts officer (GCO) ensure that program income included in the proposal is correctly identified on the FP.

-- When department heads and deans review proposals developed in their units, they must ensure that any activity that could generate program income is correctly identified on the PRF.
+• When department heads and deans review proposals developed in their units, they must ensure that any activity that could generate program income is correctly identified on the FP.

-- When the SPA GA reviews the budget section of the proposal and program income is identified, they will check that the anticipated program income has been correctly identified on the PRF.
-The GA will also review the proposal budget justification for inclusion of required program income statements.
+• When the SPA GCO reviews the budget section of the proposal and program income is identified, they will check that the anticipated program income has been correctly identified on the FP.
+The GCO will also review the proposal budget justification for inclusion of required program income statements.